-Histopathological studies: The collected samples for histomorphological analysis were kept in 10% neutral buffers formalin for 48 hours of fixation.
+The collected samples for histomorphological analysis were kept in 10% neutral buffers formalin for 48 hours of fixation.
 After fixation the tissue samples were kept for washing under slow running tap water overnight to remove excess formalin from the samples.
 The tissue samples were then passed through ascending grades of acetone for dehydration (70-100%).
 Samples were kept in each concentration of acetone for 1 hour.
 It was done to remove the excess water from the samples.
 The dehydrated samples were then kept in benzene (absolute) for 1 hour to make the samples clear and transparent.
-After clearing the samples were passed through three-liquid paraffin baths (temperature 56 °C) each in 1 hour for impregnation and finally the samples were embedded in melted paraffin using metal moulds.
-The paraffin-embedded samples were then cut with a rotary microtome into thin slices; 5 microns and float in a water bath (58 °C) to stretch.
-When the floating ribbon was properly stretched, the desired portion was placed on a transparent slide that had been previously coated with Mayer's egg albumin (50 ml glycerol: 50 ml egg white and sodium salicylate preservative 1 g).
-The water on the slide is drained and placed on a worm plate to allow the paraffin film to dry.
-Conventional haematoxylin and eosin staining procedures are performed to stain slides containing tissue sections.
-Initially, slides containing tissue sections were kept in xylene for 2 min to deparaffinize the tissue sections.
-Deparaffinized tissue sections were then hydrated using a decreasing alcohol concentration (100-70%) per section for 2 min, followed by immersion in distilled water for 2 min.
-The hydrated tissue sections were stained with 1% haematoxylin for 3 min and washed slowly under running water for 5 min.
-Basic staining Hematoxylin has been used to stain the acidic component of cells such as DNA-rich nuclei.
-Stained slides are embedded separately in 1:1 HCl: Ethanol solution and hold under running water for 5 minutes to remove further stains.
-Then, the slides were stained with 1% eosin (reverse dye) for 30 s.
-Eosin acid stain was used to stain basic cell components such as cytoplasm.
-The slides were then dehydrated using an increasing graded alcohol concentration (70-100%) each for 2 min.
-Stained slides were kept in xylene twice for 2 min each and mounted with DPX (Dibutylphthalate Polystyrene Xylene) solution.
-Finally, the mounted slides were examined under the microscope and digital photographs of tissue sections were taken from the stained slides (Aviwioro O.G., 2002) [5].
+After clearing the samples were passed through three- liquid paraffin baths (temperature 56 °C) each in 1 hour for impregnation and finally the samples were embedded in melted paraffin using metal moulds.
+Paraffin embedded samples were then cut using rotary microtome into thin slices; ribbons of 5 micron and floated in water bath (58 °C) for stretching.
+When the floated ribbon was properly stretched, the desired portion was placed on a clear glass slide previously coated with Mayer's egg albumin (50 ml glycerol: 50 ml egg white and preservative sodium salicylate 1 gm).
+Water on the slide was drained off and placed on slide worming plate to allow the paraffin film to dry.
+Routine haematoxylin and eosin staining procedure was followed to stain the slides containing tissue sections.
+At first the slide containing tissue sections were kept in xylene for 2 minute to deparaffinize the tissue sections.
+The deparaffinized tissue sections were then hydrated using descending concentration of graded alcohol (100-70%) each for 2 minutes, and then dipped in distilled water for 2 minute.
+The hydrated tissue sections were stained with 1% haematoxylin for 3 minutes and washed slowly in running tap water for 5 minutes.
+The basic dye haematoxylin was used to stain the acidic component of cells such as DNA-rich nuclei.
+The stained slides were singly dipped in 1:1 HCL: ethanol solution and kept under running tap water for 5 minutes to remove the extra stain.
+Then, the slides were stained with 1% eosin (counter stain) for 30 seconds.
+The acidic dye eosin was used to stain the basic component of cells such as cytoplasm.
+The slides were then dehydrated using ascending concentration of graded alcohol (70-100%) each for 2 minutes.
+The stained slides were kept in xylene twice for 2 minutes each and were mounted with DPX (Dibutylphthalate Polystyrene Xylene) solution.
+Finally, mounted slides were examined under microscope and digital photographs of the tissue sections were taken from the stained slides (Aviwioro O.G., 2002)^[5].